COVID FAQs update 21/10/2020

 - Social distancing in ski classes and on the slopes

-- Glazed screens on client-facing desks in the office
+- Perspex screens on client-facing desks in the office

 - Reduced activity and slope capacities